status-im/status-mobile/doc/debugging.md

 #### REPL-ing a component

-This is also straighforward, but there are some small differences.
+This is also straightforward, but there are some small differences.
 Just like above, we only have to evaluate a dispatch form, as follows:

 ```cljs
 ;; example debugging a quo component, although it could be any other component e.g. from the `status-im2` ns.